 The World’s Longest Golf Course

 Yes, you read that right, the Nullarbor Links is an astonishing 1365 Kilometers, or 848 miles long, which makes it the world’s longest golf course!
-OK, the actual golf course itself plays 6752-yards.
-But those 6752-yards are stretched across 2 of Australia’s states.
+OK, the actual golf course itself plays 6174 meters (6752 yards).
+But those 6174 meters are stretched across 2 of Australia’s states.
 As well as 2 time zones!

 Seven of the eighteen holes are located on existing golf courses, while the remaining eleven are found at roadside pubs and stops.
 Six holes are in the state of South Australia (SA), and twelve are in Western Australia (WA).